larswan/larswan/README.md

 </h1>
 </div>
 :man_technologist: About Me :
-Full Stack Software Engineer/Developer | Columbia Grad | Multi-Instrumentalist and Composer
+Full Stack Software Engineer/Developer | University of Georgia Alumn | Multi-Instrumentalist and Animator

-- :telescope: Highly motivated, perpetually curious explorer looking to build better products as a junior software developer/apprentice in NYC!!
+- :telescope: Adaptable and creative individual looking to build better products as a junior software developer in NYC.

-- :zap: I love all things music!
-Check out my VINNI repo below for all of my musical works :)

 - :mailbox: Where to reach me: collierlarson@gmail.com or [![Linkedin Badge](https://img.shields.io/badge/-Larson-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/larson-collier)

 :hammer_and_wrench: Languages and Tools :